quay/quay-performance-scripts/README.md

   permissions (checkboxes) granted.
 Hold on to this token as it will be used later.
 - Once after the quay application is deployed.
 Do a `pg_dump` in the quay postgres pod to capture the initial snapshot into a sql file and keep it copied at `assets/quaydb.sql`.
+- An elasticsearch cluster is needed to store results.
+You can spin one using the [Operator](https://www.elastic.co/guide/en/cloud-on-k8s/current/k8s-deploy-eck.html)

 ## Running tests